NVIDIA/aistore/docs/etl.md

 ### PyTorch ImageNet preprocessing

-In this example, we will see how ETL can be used to preprocess the images of ImageNet for the learning.
+In this example, we will see how ETL can be used to preprocess the images of ImageNet for learning.
 We will be using `python3` runtime.

-Before we start writing code let's put example tar file with ImageNet images to the AIStore.
+Before we start writing code, let's put an example tar file with ImageNet images to the AIStore.
 The tar we will be using is `n02085620.tar` (saved as `raw-train.tar`) from [ILSVRC2012_img_train_t3.tar](http://www.image-net.org/challenges/LSVRC/2012/dd31405981ef5f776aa17412e1f0c112/ILSVRC2012_img_train_t3.tar).

 ```console